Vagus-art/contacts-api/README.md

 - error response in helpers, using the repeated json errors syntax
 - endpoint with table info (row count) and statistics?
 - api documentation
-- move inline validators to validator.js, for cleaner architecture